How To Treat Tennis Elbow At Home

 How to Fix It:

 If you get pain on the outside of the elbow it’s important to get it checked out quickly.
 In the first 6-8 weeks of pain, irritation of the tendon causes the pain.
-If pain persist longer than 3 months, the way the brain perceives pain changes.
+If pain persists longer than 3 months, the way the brain perceives pain changes.
 This means pain can linger long after the elbow has healed.
 This leads to a longer rehabilitation time.
 So more treatment will be needed to get you out of pain.

-Next it’s time to start strengthening up the muscles in your forearm, making sure they are stronger than the demands you are putting them under.
-We love farmers carries, because they work on wrist strength without bending the elbow.
+Next, it’s time to start strengthening up the muscles in your forearm, making sure they are stronger than the demands you are putting them under.
+We love farmers carries because they work on wrist strength without bending the elbow.
 This means you aren’t putting extra stress on the tendon, but still strengthening the muscles.
 Our Favourite Farmers Carry variations can be found HERE: The Cure For Lower Back Pain.

 If the ball release doesn’t work and you are still experiencing pain.
-You may need to add a little rest into your treatment plan.
+You may need to add a little rest to your treatment plan.
 If the combination of rest for a week or 2 and the ball release doesn’t settle down, then it is recommended to get it checked out by your physical therapist.
-Pain in the elbow can also be due to issue in the neck and nerve irritation of the nerves that supply the elbow and wrist.
+Pain in the elbow can also be due to issues in the neck and nerve irritation of the nerves that supply the elbow and wrist.

 So, If you found this helpful and are located around Brookvale, Manly, or on the Northern beaches of Sydney, book online or give us a call today.